 The entrepreneurship grants is open to non-government organizations, social entreprises helping to build a low carbon society now for the future generations.

 Business and social entreprises do receive $20, 000 and have to be based on United Nations list of eligible countries.
-African countries are on the list of eligibile countries so this give you a one privledge to consider this grant.
+African countries are on the list of eligible countries so this give you a one priviledge to consider this grant.

 15. African Entrepreneurship Award